 The authors propose the development of better mechanisms to quantify the benefits of rebuilding whale populations and incentivize organizations to do so.

-Tags: biodiversity, carbon, global warming, greenhouse gases, biodiversity, wildlife
+Keywords: biodiversity, carbon, global warming, greenhouse gases, biodiversity, wildlife